sagemath/sagewiki_to_gh-2022-10-10/graph.md

    A. Software that SAGE should include (or maybe interface with, or include as optional), pending stuff (e.g. licensing)
       I. Nauty, http://cs.anu.edu.au/~bdm/nauty/
          a.
 Benchmark program
          a.
-Source posted, but no public license - should contact Brendan McKay
+Source posted, but no public license - should contact Brendan !McKay
          a.
 Written in portable subset of C, python wrapper already in existence (see pynauty)
          a.
 Nauty interfaces with MAGMA and GRAPE (GAP package)
             1. '''Construction'''